Giorgio Agamben: Work

 If human beings were or had to be this or that substance, this or that destiny, no ethical experience would be possible… This does not mean, however, that humans are not, and do not have to be, something, that they are simply consigned to nothingness and therefore can freely decide whether to be or not to be, to adopt or not to adopt this or that destiny (nihilism and decisionism coincide at this point).
 There is in effect something that humans are and have to be, but this is not an essence nor properly a thing: It is the simple fact of one's own existence as possibility or potentiality…

 — Giorgio Agamben, The Coming Community (1993), section 11.

 The reduction of life to 'biopolitics' is one of the main threads in Agamben's work, in his critical conception of a homo sacer, reduced to 'bare life', and thus deprived of any rights.
 Agamben's concept of the homo sacer rests on a crucial distinction in Greek between "bare life" (la vita nuda or zoê /ˈzoʊi/; Gk. ζωή zoê) and "a particular mode of life" or "qualified life" (bios /ˈbaɪɒs/, /-oʊs/; Gk. βίος bios).
 In Part III, section 7 of Homo Sacer, "The Camp as the 'Nomos' of the Modern", he evokes the concentration camps of World War II.
 "The camp is the space that is opened when the state of exception begins to become the rule."
 Agamben says that "What happened in the camps so exceeds (is outside of) the juridical concept of crime that the specific juridico-political structure in which those events took place is often simply omitted from consideration."
-The conditions in the camps were "conditio inhumana," and the incarcerated somehow defined outside the boundaries of humanity, under the exception laws of Schutzhaft.
+The conditions in the camps were "conditio inhumana," and the incarcerated were somehow defined outside the boundaries of humanity, under the exception laws of Schutzhaft.
 Where law is based on vague, unspecific concepts such as "race" or "good morals," law and the personal subjectivity of the judicial agent are no longer distinct.

-In the process of creating a state of exception these effects can compound.
+In the process of creating a state of exception, these effects can compound.
 In a realized state of exception, one who has been accused of committing a crime, within the legal system, loses the ability to use his/her voice and represent themselves.
 The individual can not only be deprived of their citizenship, but also of any form of agency over their own life.
 "Agamben identifies the state of exception with the power of decision over life."